 - a.
-SCs must have a plan to demonstrate that its staff has knowledge of and enforce all regulations applicable to towing and storage rates and conditions. - b.
+SCs must have a plan to demonstrate that its staff has knowledge of and enforces all regulations applicable to towing and storage rates and conditions. - b.
 SCs must have a plan to ensure that non-regulated towing and storage charges are reasonable, or to resist and reduce said charges if unreasonable. - c.
 SCs must have a plan to control storage costs including the prompt disposition of salvage.

-7. Appraisal of Damage and Reinspections
+7. Appraisal of Damage and Re-inspections

 - a.
 SCs must have basic guidelines for appraisers, which include the following areas:

-- 1) Compliance with Regulation 212 CMR 2.04 The Appraisal and Repair of Damaged Vehicles (Appendix D).
+- a.
+Compliance with Regulation 212 CMR 2.04 The Appraisal and Repair of Damaged Vehicles.
+Refer to Appendix D.

-- 2) Scoping and completing an appraisal
+- b.
+Scoping and completing an appraisal

-- 3) Use of aftermarket, rebuilt, LKQ parts
+- c.
+Use of aftermarket, rebuilt, LKQ parts

-- 4) Open items and supplements
+- d.
+Open items and supplements

-- 5) Refinishing
+- e.
+Refinishing

-- 6) Depreciation and betterment
+- f.
+Depreciation and betterment

-- 7) Unrelated damage
+- g.
+Unrelated damage